Galois Groups in Enumerative Geometry and Applications: Galois groups in Schubert calculus

 A \demph{Schubert problem} is a list $\defcolor{\lamDot}=\lambda^1,\dotsc,\lambda^s$ of partitions with $\sum_j|\lambda^j|=m(n-m)$, the dimension of the Grassmannian.
 An \demph{instance} of $\lamDot$ is given by a choice $\defcolor{\Fdot}=(F^1,\dotsc,F^s)$ of flags.
 The solutions to this instance form the set of $m$-planes $H$ that have position $\lambda^j$ with respect to the flag $F^j$, for each $j$.
 This set is the intersection

-Kleiman~\cite{KL74} showed that this intersection is transverse when the flags are general.
+Kleiman~\cite{KL74} showed that this intersection is transverse when the flags are general and $\bbk$ has characteristic zero.
+Transversality for positive characteristic with $\bbk=\overline{\bbk}$ is due to Vakil~\cite{Va06b}.
 When the flags are general, this implies that for each solution (point $H$ in~\eqref{Eq:Schubert_Instance}), the inequalities in~\eqref{Eq:Schubert_variety} for each pair $\lambda^j,F^j$ hold with equality.
 Also, the number of solutions does not depend upon the (general) flags.
 Write \defcolor{$d(\lamDot)$} for this number, which may be computed using algorithms in Schubert's calculus.

-Let \defcolor{$\Fl(n)$} be the space of complete flags in $\CC^n$ and consider the incidence variety:
+Let \defcolor{$\Fl(n)$} be the space of complete flags in $\bbk^n$ and consider the incidence variety:

 The total space $\Gamma_{\lamDot}$ of this Schubert problem is irreducible, as it is a fiber bundle over the Grassmannian $\Gr(m,n)$ with irreducible fibers (this is explained in~\cite[Sect.\ 2.2]{SW15}).
 The fiber of $\pi_{\lamDot}$ over $(F^1,\dotsc,F^s)\in\Fl(n)^s$ is the intersection~\eqref{Eq:Schubert_Instance}.
 Since this is transverse and consists of $d(\lamDot)$ points for general flags, $\pi_{\lamDot}$ is a branched cover of degree $d(\lamDot)$.
 We write \defcolor{$\Gal_{\lamDot}$} for its Galois group, which we call a \demph{Schubert Galois group}.
+We will often omit the field $\bbk$ as the constructions we give are independent of the field.